 WNR proposes to utilise ARG's Finance Group to provide accounting information support to it.
-To ensure that confidential information is protected, the Regulator is of the view that WNR must commit to being selfsufficient for finance but, for example, can share payroll and human resource functions.
+To ensure that confidential information is protected, the Regulator is of the view that WNR must be self-sufficient for regulatory accounting, access pricing and revenue management but can share statutory and cost accounting functions.